appsquickly/typhoon/README.md

 the night the world ended!"___ (actually, I made that one up myself). . . . ___Stop the press!___. . .
 If you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">___sample application___</a> you'll see that this is <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/Assembly.xml">___simply not true___</a>.
-___There is not much of it, it looks just fine and what there is can be grouped and modularized appropriately.___
+<a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/ViewControllers.xml">There is not much of it, it looks
+just fine and what there is can be grouped and modularized appropriately.</a>

 The argument actually ___comes from those with a vested interest in another approach___, and was the ___same one that was used by Google to go on the offensive against Spring, when their own Guice container was released___. _(NB: But not at all by Justin in relation to his Guice-like